dodo47/cyberML/README.md

 # Machine learning on knowledge graphs for context-aware security monitoring

-This repository contains the dataset and model used in the publications "Machine learning on knowledge graphs for context-aware security monitoring" (IEEE CSR 2021) and "An energy-based model for neuro-symbolic reasoning on knowledge graphs" (IEEE ICMLA 2021).
+This repository contains the dataset and model used in the publications [Machine learning on knowledge graphs for context-aware security monitoring (IEEE CSR 2021)](https://arxiv.org/abs/2105.08741) and [An energy-based model for neuro-symbolic reasoning on knowledge graphs (IEEE ICMLA 2021)](https://arxiv.org/abs/2110.01639).

 ## Introduction